 Schedule the Delivery in a Timely Manner

 Time is of the essence when sending perishable food through the mail because you never want it to spoil before reaching the customer.
-Due to this, scheduling the delivery is of the utmost importance.
+Due to this, finding a post office and scheduling the delivery is of the utmost importance.
+Visit this website to know more.
 You need to factor in the climate to which you’re delivering the package and how many days it will take to get there.

 Pro-Tip: Don’t send perishable packages in the mail over the weekend unless the customer has paid for overnight shipping.
 This is because the box will likely sit at a carrier or post office until the work week starts, which gives the food enough time to go bad.